cyschneck/centerline-width/README.md

 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/invalid_example2.png)
 Can be fixed by expanding the data until the polygon is large enough to contain at least two different vertex points

-## Developer Notes: Tech Debt and Bugs
+## Developer Notes: Tech Debt and Bug Fixes
 * centerlineLength/riverWidthFromCenterline: haversine to convert length into distance
 * Return the length of the left/right bank
 * clean up README with examples, working functions, and remove unused functions from __init__
 * Verify error handling for public functions
 * Check that smoothing filter option does not produce a line that goes outside of the polygon
 * Return the knickpoints (occurrences of knickpoints)
-* Add bank angle criteria for width transect

 ## Citations
 Based on work written in R (Golly et al. 2017):